 Though anyone may attend and participate in the examination, only members of the committee may be present during the final deliberations and may vote on the passing of the candidate.
-The student must give each committee member a Rubric for Evaluating

-PhD Dissertation form before the oral examination with a copy of their CV or a list of accomplishments.
+The student must give each committee member a "Rubrics Form" for Evaluating PhD Dissertation form before the oral examination with a copy of their CV or a list of accomplishments.
 The rubrics are returned to the Graduate Administrator and are not released back to the student.

 For the dissertation/thesis defense, the student prepares and delivers a scientific presentation for a period of 40 minutes to one hour in length if uninterrupted.
 At the end of the presentation, the committee chair first invites questions from audience members who are not on the committee.
 Following this, the committee chair requests that everyone except the committee members leave the room and then each committee member is invited to ask the student questions.
 At the end of the defense, the student is asked to leave the room and the committee discusses the results of the defense and votes to pass or fail.
-If the decision of the Committee should ensure that the dissertation/thesis is in final form before requesting signatures of the members of the committee.
+If the decision of the committee is not unanimous, the case is referred to the Dean for resolution.
+The Chair of the Committee should ensure that the dissertation/thesis is in final form before requesting signatures of the members of the committee.
 If the student passes, the student finalizes the dissertation, taking into account all committee requests for changes.
 If the student fails, the student can repeat the defense once.